maartenvantigkhem/real_estate_tracker/README.md

 # Notes
 * Cap rate is basically same as 1% rule - should be at least 8.51% for 1% rule

+# Credits
+* The psuedo-spreadsheet and formulas were copied from an actual spreadsheet distributed by Ryan Persitza in a class called Real Estate Finance (481) at UW-Milwaukee.